History of the club: media from 2000 to 2022 rediscovered! To see in the gazetteGo to info

 Controls

-There are 12 compulsory controls to be carried out in each of the loops at points along the route that you choose.
+Fourteen checks must be carried out at points along the route that you choose yourself.

 Some passes